luiswirth/bsc-thesis/src/matter/results.typ

     image("../../res/evp6.png", width: 100%),
   ),
   caption: [
-    Three interesting computed eigenfunctions.
+    Three interesting computed eigenfunctions for the Hodge-Laplacian eigenvalue problem on an annulus.
   ],
 ) <img:evp>

 == 1-Form Source Problem on $RR^n, n >= 1$

-We verify the source problem by means of the method of manufactured solution.
+We verify the source problem by means of the method of manufactured solution @hiptmair:numpde.
 Our manufactured solution is a 1-form that follows the same pattern for any dimensions.